 In this paper, we formulate an empirical model with minimal identification restrictions suitable for estimating the macroeconomic effects of permanent disturbances to the real interest rate.
 We estimate the model on U.S. data over the period 1900 to 2021.
-The estimation results suggest that the answer to the question posed above falls on the side of a theory that predicts that a persistent fall in the natural rate of interest puts the economy on a lower trend trajectory and is contractionary and deflationary in the short run.
+The estimation results suggest that the answer to the question posed above is that a fall in the natural rate of interest puts the economy on a lower trend trajectory and is contractionary and deflationary in the short run.

-Importantly, the estimated model predicts that a permanent fall in the natural rate of interest depresses the trend of output not only when the economy is at the zero lower bound, but also when it is away from it.
-This result is intriguing because the most prominent if not the only theory suggesting that negative natural rate shocks can put the economy on a lower growth trajectory is the secular stagnation hypothesis, which relies on the economy being at the zero lower bound.
-A challenge for future research is therefore to develop a theoretical framework in which permanent falls in the natural rate lower potential output even when the policy rate is unconstrained.
+Importantly, the estimated model predicts that a fall in the natural rate of interest depresses the trend of output not only when the economy is at the zero lower bound but also when it is away from it.
+This result is intriguing because the most prominent theory suggesting that negative natural rate shocks can put the economy on a lower growth trajectory is the secular stagnation hypothesis, which relies on the economy being at the zero lower bound.
+A challenge for future research is therefore to develop a theoretical framework in which falls in the natural rate lower potential output even when the policy rate is unconstrained.